(Updated February 2025)

-At KLC, we are committed to providing a safe, caring learning environment for everyone – whether on site or in the virtual setting of the internet – regardless of their gender identity, race, religion, sexual orientation, or culture.
 The BC Human Rights Code provides us with a guideline, which we are dedicated to following.
-We believe that a supportive environment, free from discrimination and bullying, is the best kind of learning environment.
+We believe that a supportive environment free from bullying, cyber bullying, harassment, intimidation and threatening or violent behaviour is the best kind of learning environment.

 Everyone is expected to follow this code.
 Being exemplary citizens during school time and beyond is something we strive for.